elenakelly/Localization/README.md

-# Localization
-* Main task: "Self-localization of mobile robot with Kalman Filter"</br>
+# Self-localization of mobile robot with Kalman Filter"

 CODE DIVISION : </br>